josephsmithberger/XogotDocs/Documentation.docc/Manual/xr/xr_room_scale.md

 In this step we again apply the rotation based on controller input.
 However in this case the code is nearly identical to how one would implement this in a normal first person game.

-As the input used can differ based on your needs we are simply calling the function _get_rotational_input.
+As the input used can differ based on your needs we are simply calling the function `_get_rotational_input`.
 This function should obtain the necessary input and return the rotational speed in radians per second.

 ```